 Using low key lighting when photographing objects can create some beautifully abstract shots.
-By illuminating certain areas, you could either distort the subject or, draw attention to a specific element.
+By illuminating certain areas, you could either distort the subject or draw attention to a specific element.

-For example, this shot has been designed to make the golf ball look larger than we would expect, and the light highlighting the grooves makes it seem more abstract and unusual.
+For example, this shot below has been designed to make the golf ball look larger than we would expect, and the light highlighting the grooves makes it seem more abstract and unusual.

 For all those wildlife photographers out there, don’t worry, we’ve something for you too.
-Natural light can be manipulated to work in your favour, if you’re patient enough.
+Natural light can be manipulated to work in your favour if you’re patient enough.
 The key with animal low key photography is to make sure that your subject is softly lit in front of a dark, shadowed background.

-Low Key animal photography can be achieved in post-editing, so long as your depth of field is shallow enough to throw the background out of focus.
+Low key animal photography can be achieved in post-editing, so long as your depth of field is shallow enough to throw the background out of focus.
 You can then edit the contrast and shadows to create a dramatic shot.

-Low key photography is the perfect beginning to understanding light, and is certainly a skill you can implement through all aspects of your photographs.
+Low key photography is the perfect beginning to understanding light and is certainly a skill you can implement through all aspects of your photographs.

 Low Key = Dark (low amounts of light)